 14-: No known chords with numbers higher than thirteen.

-2 note chords, 3 note chord, 4 note chords and others
+2 note chords, 3 note chords, 4 note chords and others

 A chord can consist of two notes (which is unusual and mainly the case when power chords are involved) and more all the way up to seven.
 The three note chords (also called triads) are the most common and includes major and minor chords.
 The major 7th and minor 7th are examples of four note chords.
 Extended chords, like 9th, 11th and 13th, have even more notes in them.

 So how to play a seven note chord and a six-stringed instrument?
-One or more tones are leaved out, which can be done without the sound or color of the chord is lost.
+One or more tones are left out, which can be done without the sound or color of the chord is lost.

 Chord types and music styles relationship